Old Campus

 The Old Campus is the oldest area of the Yale University campus in New Haven, Connecticut.
-It is the principal residence of Yale College freshmen and also contains offices for the academic departments of Classics, English, History, Comparative Literature, and Philosophy.
-Fourteen buildings—including eight dormitories and two chapels—surround a 4 acre courtyard with a main entrance from the New Haven Green known as Phelps Gate.
+It is the principal residence of Yale College first years and also contains offices for the academic departments of Classics, English, History, Comparative Literature, and Philosophy.
+Fourteen buildings, including eight dormitories and two chapels, surround a 4 acre courtyard with a main entrance from the New Haven Green known as Phelps Gate.

 The Old Campus comprised most of Yale College's grounds between its arrival in New Haven in 1718 and its 20th-century expansion.
 Yale's first building in New Haven, the College House, was erected in 1718 on the Old Campus' southeast corner, fulfilling the city founders' wish to have a college near New Haven's Congregational church.
 It was joined by Connecticut Hall in 1750, a student dormitory and Yale's only surviving building from the colonial era.
 A linear building plan established in 1792, known as Old Brick Row, was the first campus plan in the United States and became a template for many American college campuses built in the 19th century.
 After 1870, the original plan gave way to the current quadrangle of dormitories, academic buildings, and chapels.

-In addition to Connecticut Hall, the current buildings of Old Campus include most of the freshman dormitories of Yale College, Street Hall of the Yale University Art Gallery, and two buildings used for religious purpose: Battell Chapel, third in a succession of college chapels, and Dwight Hall, formerly the College Library.
+In addition to Connecticut Hall, the current buildings of Old Campus include most of the first year dormitories of Yale College, Street Hall of the Yale University Art Gallery, and two buildings used for religious purpose: Battell Chapel, third in a succession of college chapels, and Dwight Hall, formerly the College Library.
 Although the current buildings have been renovated and their uses changed during the twentieth century, all were completed before 1928.